 9.Deletion / return of data

-9.1Deletion or return of data:Upon termination or expiry of the Agreement, Publisher shall, at Disqus's election, delete or return to Disqus the Personal Data (including copies) in Publisher's possession, save to the extent that Publisher is required by any applicable law to retain some or all of the Personal Data.
+9.1Deletion or return of data:Upon termination or expiry of the Agreement, Publisher shall delete the Personal Data (including copies) then in Publisher's possession, except to the extent that Publisher is required by an applicable law to retain some or all of the Personal Data.

 10.1Except as amended by this DPA, the Agreement will remain in full force and effect.